bedekelly/baseline/README.md

 - Makefile targets to “cache” build steps
 - Fast builds with Vite
 - Code splitting with React.lazy()
+- 99/100 performance on Lighthouse out of the box

 **Modern Libraries:**
 - Routing with React-Router (v6)